-Lisa is joined by Dr. Alan Weiss, Founder and CEO, Summit Consulting Group and together, they discuss healthcare strategy.
+In this podcast, Lisa is joined by Dr. Alan Weiss, Founder and CEO, Summit Consulting Group to discuss healthcare strategy.
 Alan’s clients have included Merck, Hewlett Packard, GE, Mercedes-Benz and over 500 leading corporations.

 Alan has written over sixty books on consulting, strategy, innovation and leadership.

 In his book ‘’Fearless Leadership,’’ Alan Weiss discusses the fear of rejection that leads to procrastination and prevents people achieving all they are capable of.
 One of the biggest impediments to success, Alan observes, is the overt and covert fears we all have, that too often lead to procrastination.
 By getting to the root cause of those fears, we are empowered to overcome the obstacles that hold us back.

 And as Alan, explains on The Healthcare Leadership Experience, every organization can harness the power of disruption and volatility to effect change, rather than fear it.